ascheben/evotracer_machina/README.md

 * What percentage of unique mutation combinations in a single sequence were identified as independent Amplicon Sequence Variants (ASVs)?
 * What percentage of mutations were identified?
 * What percentage of mutations had accurate positions and indel characters?

+To compare the `asv_stat.csv` file to the ground truth, the simulated `.fa` files or the separate indel matrix, mutations, cut positions files can be used.
+Tissue1 data always contains all mutations, whereas other tissues contain random subsets of the full FASTQ file for tissue1.
+Note that gap character for deletions are stripped from the `.fa` files before being output by `simulator.py`.
+To get `.fa` files with gaps, this final step can be easily modified to additionally produce files with the gaps.
+Alternatively the [muscle aligner](https://anaconda.org/bioconda/muscle) can be used to align sequences in the `.fa` files and introduce gaps.